karatelabs/karate-examples/lambdatest/README.md

 The [example in this folder](lambdatest.feature) demonstrates how to run a test on Lambdatest using Karate.
 All you need is a Lambdatest account and values such as the URL, user, key etc.

 From your Lambdatest profile, you can get the values you need.

-There may be differences such as needing the "username" and "accessKey" instead of the user details encoded in the URL.
+The main ones you need are the `username` and `accessKey`.

 All you need to do in Karate is perform the [`configure driver` step](https://github.com/karatelabs/karate/tree/master/karate-core/#configure-driver) as per the documentation.
 Note how `LT:Options` are added to the WebDriver "capabilities":